 What colour is your wall-to-wall carpet?

-Sometimes you might use your accent colour for the walls (below):
+Sometimes you might use your accent colour for the walls (see below):

 The violet grey on the walls is much paler than the purple chairs but it looks fabulous in this beautifully decorated room.
 That always helps!

-The pink/orange beige chaise.
-Well we all know why beige was not chosen here. it’s just too soon for beige to be back for walls.
+Second, the pink/orange beige chaise.
+Well, we all know why beige was not chosen here.
+It’s just too soon for beige to be back for walls.
 It’s back in textiles, but technically not for paint colours.

 Before we continue, I’ll just answer your unspoken question right now:

-The last option in this example, was a blue grey to relate to the sofa and two chairs and that’s what ended up here (below):
+The last option in this example, was to choose a blue grey wall colour to relate to the sofa and two chairs.
+And, that’s what ended up here (below):

-Here the room is a green grey greige (below) to relate to the green grey sofa.
+Below the room is painted in a green grey greige to relate to the green grey sofa.

-The walls are green grey to relate to the green grey furniture which is probably one of the most popular sofa colours chosen in the grey trend.
+The walls in this photo below are green grey to relate to the green grey furniture, which is probably one of the most popular sofa colours chosen in the grey trend.